 The Idaho Historic Sites Review Board typically meets once a year to consider nominations to the National Register of Historic Places.
 The public is welcome to attend these meetings.

-The next Historic Sites Review Board meeting will be held at 1:00 (MDT) on September 8, 2021.
-The meeting will only be available via Zoom (instructions will be available in the meeting agenda).
+The next Historic Sites Review Board meeting will be held at 1:00 (MDT) on June 4th, 2022.
+The meeting will be held Saturday, September 23rd in Wallace.
+Specific time and location to be announced.